SenseNet/sncom-resources/_drafts/2017-09-27-new-sn7-components.md

 Current NuGet package: [![NuGet](https://img.shields.io/nuget/v/SenseNet.Workflow.Install.svg)](https://www.nuget.org/packages/SenseNet.Workflow.Install)

 This component integrates the powerful Windows Workflow Foundation into your sensenet ECM.
-You can use it to build powerful content driven workflows, such as the built-in Approval workflow.
+You can use it to build content driven workflows, such as the built-in Approval workflow.

 If you want to build complex business scenarios and processes, Workflow is your go-to component.